astropy/astropy/docs/io/fits/appendix/header_transition.rst

   nothing.
 For backwards-compatibility it is still okay to delete a non-existent keyword, but a warning will be raised.
-In the future this *will* be changed so that trying to delete a non-existent keyword raises a `~.exceptions.KeyError`.
+In the future this *will* be changed so that trying to delete a non-existent keyword raises a `KeyError`.
 This is for consistency with the behavior of Python dicts.
 So unless you know for certain that a keyword exists before deleting it, it's best to do something like::